 • Indigenous Knowledge

-More information about the program and the learning communities is available here and here.
+More information about the program is available here and here.

 The Marine Biodiversity Observation Network (MBON) calls on nations, scientists, sponsors, and stakeholders to work together as a community of practice to support Marine Life 2030 to enable a dialogue, and coordination and cooperation between programmes.
 Please see this Dear Colleague Letter and join the MBON/Marine Life 2030 Community of Practice (GEO BON Members).